0x2c7/ruby_jard/website/docs/roadmap.md

 - Integrate with Vim 8+/Neovim via Terminal mode.
 - Integrate with Visual Studio Code via DAP.
 - Integrate with Emacs via dap mode.
-- Encrypted remote debugging.
+- Encrypted remote debugging

 ### Further future

-I won't stop until 0.5.0 version, even Jard doesn't have any users.
-However, as soon as it reaches 0.5.0, and serves my interest well, I don't have much things in mind now.
+As soon as it reaches all those features, and serves my interest well, I don't have much things in mind now.
 The future is uncertain.
 Dreaming is good.
 Making dreams come true is hard, and time-consuming.
 Hope I can reach that future.